cairo-book/cairo-book/src/ch202-02-segments.md

 ```

 The relocation table gives context for the prover on which index a new segment starts by labeling the segment identifier with its starting index.

+To summarize, tne big picture of how Cairo organizes memory addresses into segments is as follows:

+**Image here**